Babies learn language and conversational skills before they speak their first word. Here’s how your baby will learn to talk

 Restrict the use of the dummy – if they have something in their mouth, they won’t be talking!

-What if I’m worried my baby isn’t developing her speech?
+What if I’m worried my baby isn’t developing their speech?

-If you are worried your baby isn’t progressing well, talk to your doctor or health visitor and ask to be referred to a speech and language specialist and have a hearing test (things like glue ear can delay language because your baby can’t hear well and won’t learn important skills like attending to what a person is saying as well).
+If you are worried your baby isn’t progressing well, talk to your doctor or health visitor and ask to be referred to a speech and language specialist and have a hearing test (things like glue ear can delay language because your baby can’t hear well).
 Remember every baby develops differently.
 Often, younger siblings with chatty older siblings won’t speak until they’re much older – even around three.
 It’s simply because they don’t have to – because the older children do it all for them!

 It’s easiest if one parent talks one language and the other talks the other.
 This will, of course, all get muddled up when there are older siblings involved (though they will generally speak the language of the country they are living in).
 Don’t be surprised if your child listens to you in your language and then replies in the language of the country/preschool they are in, for example, English in the UK.
 They are trying to consolidate the language of the population they live among (not rejecting your mother language), but they will generally be able to speak several languages – which is amazing.
 However, speak to your child’s health visitor if you have any concerns about your child’s language.